jgerstein/Functions-Assignment/ConverttoKelvin.md

 This converts Celcius to Kelvin.
 Input a degree value in the parameters, in Celcius, to convert to Kelvin.

 ## Syntax:
-CeltoK(a)
+CeltoK(cel)

 ##Parameters:
-a float: Degrees Celcius
+cel float: Degrees Celcius

 ##Returns:
 float